 TM Snyder provided the Council with an overview of the three replies the Town has received from the Stormwater Engineer/Firm position announcement.
 The job description was released in July 2023, and he had reached out to several area engineering firms over the past month, and was able to obtain these three proposals from interested parties.
 The firms that submitted a response include the Low Impact Development Center (LIDC), Inc. of Beltsville; Charles P. Johnson & Associates (CPJ), Inc. of Greenbelt; and RK&K Civil Engineering out of DC and Baltimore.
 TM Snyder advised each firm seems to be qualified to perform the work.
 The Council shared their thoughts on the details provided by each firm.
 Mayor Kulpa-Eddy stated she would like to see LIDC’s proposal include a Town-wide evaluation of water problems so Council has a full view of the issues around Town.
 CM Papanikolas asked the Council if the goal was to have a firm focus on specific stormwater projects as LIDC’s proposal did, or a more general Town on-call Engineer as CPJ and RK&K’s proposals did.
 Council further discussed the three proposals in depth, and provided TM Snyder with follow-up clarification questions for the firms so that he can report back at the December 4th work session, with the Council tentatively selecting a firm via Resolution at the December 13th Town Meeting.

 f.
 Resident Comments

-CM Papanikolas moved to adjourn the meeting.
+CM Papanikolas moved to adjourn.
 CM Hemby seconded.
-With no discussion, the motion passed unanimously and the meeting was adjourned at 9:22pm.
+With no discussion the motion passed unanimously, and the meeting adjourned at 8:37 PM.